Back to Home

 5

 Execution, Signatures, and Witness Verification Both the transferor (seller) and transferee (buyer) must sign and print their names in ink to make the contract binding.
-While private sales in many states do not statutory require a Notary Public or an objective third-party Witness, utilizing one provides an absolute layer of legal non-repudiation, making it impossible for a party to claim their signature was forged or executed under duress.
+While private sales in many states do not statutorily require a Notary Public or an objective third-party Witness, involving one adds a meaningful extra layer of credibility, making it considerably harder for either party to later dispute that the signature was genuine or freely given.

 💡 Post-Execution Best Practices

 Once the document is signed and dated, the seller should retain the original physical copy or a high-resolution digital backup indefinitely.
-If the firearm is ever used in a subsequent crime or checked by law enforcement, the federal tracing sequence (ATF Trace) will follow the manufacturer's log to the initial FFL dealer, and eventually directly to you.
-This signed document is your immediate off-ramp from liability.
+If the firearm is ever used in a subsequent crime or checked by law enforcement, the federal tracing sequence (ATF Trace) will follow the manufacturer's log to the initial FFL dealer, and eventually toward you as a later owner.
+A signed, accurate Bill of Sale is one of the strongest tools you have to show when your ownership ended.